rasheedaboud/FSharp-Web-Development/Part 7 -Making our own components/Part 7-Making Your Own Custom Component.md

+## TL;DR
+In this tutorial, we crafted a custom ComboBox component using F#, DaisyUI, and TailwindCSS, providing a stylish and functional UI element.
+We covered state management, event handling, and dynamic option rendering to ensure smooth interaction.
+The ComboBox was integrated into a web application, demonstrating the synergy of functional programming and modern web tools.

-# Crafting a Custom ComboBox in F# with DaisyUI and TailwindCSS
+## Crafting a Custom ComboBox in F# with DaisyUI and TailwindCSS

 Welcome back, intrepid developers and F# enthusiasts!
 After taking some time off to focus on a new job.
 I thought it was time to continue our journey.

+I am currently building a PWA that will eventually make its way to the android app store.
+The app performs flange face assessments to a construction code used in my industry and I needed a simple dropdown component.
+I normally would leverage a third party control package, however I felt in this instance it added a ton of bloat for something as simple as a combobox.

 Today, we’ll venture into the exciting realm of user interface components—specifically, crafting a custom ComboBox.
 Leveraging the elegance of DaisyUI and the flexibility of TailwindCSS, we’ll create a ComboBox that is both stylish and functional.

+I will only show you minimal code necessary to get a function combobox up and running, there are definitely other features you could add (accessibility!) that would make the control better overall.

+## Background

 A ComboBox (or dropdown) is a fundamental UI element that allows users to select an item from a list of options or input their choice directly.
 In this tutorial, we’ll guide you through setting up a ComboBox component step-by-step using F# within our static type-safe environment.